michaelmcv/angular-xbmc-web-client/README.md

 The  developed application can be used to browse and view photographs accessible from an pre-configured XBMC (xbox media centre) service.

-The current incaration of the application will only work against an XBMC service that is serving media content via an NFS network service (may look at extending this in the future)
+The current incarnation of the application will only work against an XBMC service that is serving media content via an NFS network service (may look at extending this in the future)

 angularjs is used in conjunction with Restangular to make RESTful data requests against the http enabled XBMC service, to determine the photo gallery